-The related party payables balance payable to The Harper Family Settlement as at December 31, 2020 amounts to US\$450,000 (December 31, 2019: US\$450,000).
-The related party payables balance is unsecured, interest free and is repayable on demand at the option of The Harper Family Settlement.
+The related party payables balance payable to The Harper Family Settlement as at December 31, 2021 amounts to US\$Nil (December 31, 2020: US\$450,000).
+The related party payables balance was unsecured, interest free and was repayable on demand at the option of The Harper Family Settlement.